 According to Milko Malev of DMEXCO’s marketing and communication strategy, green marketing strategies such as cause-related marketing can help build brand trust and create a recognizable link.

-Examples of this are seen in Krombacher’s campaign, where a crate of product is linked to one square meter of rainforest preservation, or Pampers’ donation of tetanus vaccinations for every package sold.
+Examples include Krombacher’s campaign, in which a crate of goods is linked to the protection of one square meter of rainforest, and Pampers’ gift of tetanus vaccinations for every box sold.

 To be successful with green marketing strategies, companies should work with NGOs or use profits from sales for environmental/social purposes and document/communicate these commitments transparently.